 There are spiderwebs in the door frames, crackling leaves on the walkway, and creepy shadows cast by bare branches in the streetlights.
 Behind the house looms a big old spooky dead tree that I can’t bear to cut down because it’s housing a family of woodpeckers.

-For a ghoulish flair, my big black cat lost a fight and is lurking around with a gory gash on his head, with a look of embarrassment that (in dim light) might be perceived as a menacing leer.
+For a ghoulish flair, my big black cat lost a fight and is lurking around with a gory, simulated gash on his head, with a look of embarrassment that (in dim light) might be perceived as a menacing leer.

 The first time it happened I was home alone, and it scared me half to death!
-With a friend on the phone for moral support, I shakily open every closet and peered under every bed, dreading an encounter with a freshly-shaven marauder.
+With a friend on the phone for moral support, I shakily opened every closet and peered under every bed, dreading an encounter with a freshly shaven marauder.

 Once I confirmed that I was the only human in the house, and nothing icy tapped me on the shoulder, I chose to file the Old Spice Ghost away under “Weird, But Nothing to Worry About.”

 Or maybe it’s simply a few escaping molecules from an old spill deep in the floorboards or ductwork.

 What I do know is that the Old Spice Ghost is not in my head – several guests have been visited by it as well, at unpredictable places and times.

 Hey, Mr. Ghost, if you’re trying to scare us off, you might want to try something that doesn’t bring back comforting memories of our grandpas.
-Just a thought.